astropy/astropy/docs/units/equivalencies.rst

 define new equivalencies.

-Equivalencies are used by passing a list of equivalency pairs to the ``equivalencies`` keyword argument of :meth:`Quantity.to
+Equivalencies are used by passing a list of equivalency pairs to the ``equivalencies`` keyword argument of `Quantity.to()
-<astropy.units.quantity.Quantity.to>` or :meth:`Unit.to
+<astropy.units.quantity.Quantity.to>` or `Unit.to()
 <astropy.units.core.UnitBase.to>` methods.
+The list can be supplied directly,
-Alternatively, if a larger
-piece of code needs the same equivalencies, you can set them for a :ref:`given context <equivalency-context>`.
+but ``astropy`` contains several functions that return appropriate lists so constructing them is often not necessary.
+Alternatively, if a larger piece of code needs the same equivalencies, you can set them for a :ref:`given context
+<equivalency-context>`.

 Built-In Equivalencies
 ======================